Gauge origami and quiver W-algebras II: Vertex function and beyond quantum $q$-Langlands correspondence: W conformal block

-Hence, we obtain the case $K = q_1^\mu$.
+which is the case $K = q_1^\mu$.
 This condition is known as the $q$-segment condition for (the roots of) the Drinfeld polynomial, which characterizes the finite-dimensional representation of the quantum affine algebra (and also the Yangian)~\cite{Chari:1991CMP}.
 From the geometric point of view, the assignment $K = q_1^\mu$ is realized via modification of the superpotential in the corresponding quiver variety description, $W = \sum_{\alpha = 1}^n J_\alpha B^{\mu_\alpha} I_\alpha$~\cite{Nekrasov:2009uh,Bykov:2019cst,Cao:2023lon}.
+Hence, denoting by $V_\alpha$ the ($\mu_\alpha+1$)-dimensional module with the decomposition, $V_\alpha = \oplus_{k=0}^{\mu_\alpha} V_{\alpha;k}$, and applying the specialization $K_\alpha = q_1^{\mu_\alpha}$ as in Proposition~\ref{prop:Higgs1} for $\alpha = 1,\ldots,n$, the conformal block takes a value in the tensor product module,